River Roach: Names

 Rochford takes its name from Rochefort, Old English for "Ford of the Hunting Dogs".
 The River Roach was originally called the "Walfleet" or "Walflete" (Creek of the foreigners).
 It is believed that it was renamed the Roach in what is known as a back formation.
 This is where it is assumed that Rochford means ford over the River Roach, so they could have renamed the river to fit the theory.
 Until the 1900s, Oysters from the River Roach and sometimes from the River Crouch were called Walfleet (or Walflete) Oysters.

-Which one of the four main streams draining the Rayleigh Hills and entering the Rochford Basin is the Roach is somewhat problematic.
+Which one of the four main streams draining the Rayleigh Hills and entering the Rochford Basin is the Roach is ambiguous.
 Modern Ordnance Survey maps, and all historical editions since they were first published, do not name any of the streams to the west of Rochford.
 Essex County Council, who publish a 16-page walking guide to the Roach Valley Way, a 23 mi route around the district, label the third stream as the River Roach.
 The Environment Agency, who are responsible for measuring the water quality of English rivers, label the third stream as the Noblesgreen Ditch, and the fourth stream, from Hockley and Hawkwell, as the Roach.
 However, the Strategic Flood Risk Assessment prepared for Rochford District Council includes a map of the tributaries of the Roach, on which the third stream is called Noblesgreen Ditch, and parts of the fourth stream are called the Hawkwell Brook and River Roach.
 This usage has been followed here.